Car AC Off Due To High Engine Temperature (FIX)

 This signal is then transferred to the ECU for processing, and the signal makes actuators such as ignition angle, automatic throttle, and fuel regulation work.

-When the ECU senses the temperature in the engine is very high, automatic regulation of the air conditioner system is done.
+When the ECU senses the temperature in the engine is very high, automatic regulation of the air conditioner system is made.

 What Causes A Car To Display “AC Off Due To High Engine Temperature”?